Who is Dancing on Ice judge Ashley Banjo?

 It’s again!
-Dancing on Ice is returning for 2020 – with just a few adjustments for sequence 12.
+Dancing on Ice is returning for 2020 – with a number of adjustments for collection 12.

 This time sees us launched to our 2020 line-up with a Strictly-style launch present, a model new choose and, for the primary time ever, a same-sex couple competing.